 Unfortunately, Cyberghost doesn't have a free trial and the monthly plan is quite expensive.
 However, there is a 45-day money back guarantee and the longer-term plans are much more cost friendly, with the special 18-months plan being the clear winner.
 The packages available are:

 Number of servers: 1300+ | Server locations: 75 | IP addresses: 40000+ | Maximum devices supported: 10

 IPVanish certainly delivers on the performance front, over both short hops and long-distance connections, with the former being up to five times quicker than some rivals, and the latter showing a commendable average increase of 15% in download speeds.
 There are plenty of servers to choose from, with impressive global coverage.

-There’s also a dedicated Fire TV app that is easy to setup and use.
+There’s also a dedicated Fire TV app that is easy to setup and use - it actually launches the app the second the VPN connects.
 It has some handy options like automatic IP switching and fastest server optimisation, although note that it doesn’t support the first-generation Fire Stick.
 IPVanish doesn’t log any traffic or connection data when you use the service.

 One downside worth mentioning is that when we tested out the firm’s customer support, we found it sluggish to respond, which obviously isn’t ideal if you do run into a problem.

 There is no free trial, but the three plans on offer do come with a 7-day money-back guarantee.
 Your best bet is the yearly subscription which is the most affordable option.
 The packages available are:

 Best for 4K streaming